Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 # Financial-Markets-Yale-University-Coursea-Note
-My own note about Financial Market module at Yale University
+My own note about Financial Market module at Yale University.
+The professor is Robert J.Shiller who won the ***Nobel Memorial Prize in Economics*** in 2013.

 ## Module 1